Shin Min-a: 2012–2021: Leading roles and international success

 Shin took a break from acting for two years.
 In 2018, Shin was cast opposite Lee Yoo-young in the mystery film Diva, playing Yi Young, a diver who lost her memory after an accident.
 The film marks the directorial debut of Cho Seul-ye.
 It was showcased in the Korean Fantastic features section at the 25th Bucheon International Fantastic Film Festival held in July 2021.
 In 2019, Shin returned to the small screen after three years in the political drama Chief of Staff opposite Lee Jung-jae, as Kang Seon-yeong, a lawyer turned politician.
 In winter 2019, Shin reprised her role for the second season.

-In 2021, Shin reunited with director Yoo Je-won in Hometown-Cha-Cha-Cha, starring Kim Seon-ho and Lee Sang-yi.
+In 2021, Shin reunited with director Yoo Je-won in Hometown Cha-Cha-Cha, starring Kim Seon-ho and Lee Sang-yi.
 She played the role Yoon Hye-jin, a dentist who moved from the city to open a clinic in the seaside village of Gongjin.
 It was a remake of 2004 film Mr. Handy, Mr. Hong, which starred Uhm Jung-hwa and Kim Joo-hyuk.
 The series became a domestic hit with audience ratings peaking at 13.322% and went on to become one of the highest-rated television series on Korean cable television history.
 Following its release on Netflix, Hometown Cha-Cha-Cha became one of the platform's most-watched non-English television shows.
 It remained on Netflix's non-English popular television show list for 16 weeks, and reached the top 10 charts in more than 20 countries.
 It also on Netflix's Top 10 Chart for television shows for more than two months from its last episode.
+She has also contributed her vocals to several singles and soundtracks.